Healthdirect Free Australian health advice you can count on.

 Can cocaine cause long-term problems?

-Long-term users risk social and financial problems, and use has been linked to criminal behaviour.
+Long-term users are at risk of social and financial problems.
+Cocaine use has also been linked to criminal behaviour.

 What if I use other drugs or alcohol together with cocaine?